 Another highlight is the Mae West room.
 From just the right spot, you'll see that the sofa lips, fireplace nostrils, painting eyes, and drapery hair come together to make the face of the sultry actress.
 Wandering around this place, I can't help wondering: am I crazy, or is it Dalí?
 The artist himself is entombed in a crypt below center stage.

 Nearby Cadaqués is a seaside gem at the easternmost tip of Spain.
-With whitewashed buildings, a gentle ocean breeze, and dreamy bay views, Cadaqués is idyllic and remote.
+With whitewashed buildings, a gentle ocean breeze, and dreamy bay views, Cadaqués is idyllic and remote-feeling.
 It has no train service and only a tiny access road that dead-ends.
 (Buses and taxis connect it to Figueres, but if visiting Barcelona without a car, I'd head to Sitges instead.)

 There are Modernista-style mansions here and a few worthy little museums, but I recommend just poking around the old town's whitewashed streets, crammed with cafés and boutiques.
 Then head for the water to soak up the sun, sea, and sand.